 We just can’t seem to get spring, here, in Minnesota.
 March started with below zero temperatures, warmed up to the 70’s for a day or two then dropped back down to a dismal, depressing, cold grey.
 Now it’s snowing.
 If I could only go to the Islands!
 Out of the question, but maybe a few Island flavors will brighten up my day, and yours.
 This is a Sweet Habanero Sauce.
 As it settles on your tongue, you’ll think “hmm, what’s all this about?”
 It’s pleasant and beautifully flavored and…sweet.
 But wait for it!

-Better than Chipotle’s?
-Oh, yeah!
-But if you love Mexican food like our family does, you know that’s not much of a claim. 🙂 Yep, I said it out loud.
-Here’s a fantastic salsa, a blend of bright, tart tomatillos, jalapeno for a bit of bite & onion for depth, plus my Salsa secrets!
+This Fire-Roasted Tomatillo Salsa might just be a revelation to you.
+It’s a fantastic salsa, a blend of bright, tart tomatillos, jalapeno for a bit of bite & onion for depth, plus I’m giving you my Tomatillo Salsa secrets!